cloudyON/PythonExternalLibrary/README.md

 ## ©Copyright
 * ©copyright by cloudy

-* This pakeage is protected by MIT LICENSE ,BUT
+* This pakeage is protected by MIT LICENSE
 * Commercial purposes that violate the above

   ### If it is judged for commercial purposes in the under items